Understanding GST Penalties - Due Date, Late Fees & Interest

 Published on: Mon Dec 04 2023

-Late filing or non-compliance with GST regulations can attract penalties in the form of late fees and penalties.
-These penalties are imposed to ensure that businesses adhere to the timelines and requirements specified under GST law.
+Late filing or non-compliance of GST rules may lead to fines in terms of late fees and fines.
+The imposition of these penalties aims at ensuring that the businesses comply with the timelines and requirements prescribed under GST law.

 Penalties